anabatsh/PROTES/README.md

 pip install protes==0.3.5
 ```

 > To ensure version stability, we recommend working in a virtual environment, as described in the `workflow.md`.
+Also note that `requirements.txt` contains `jax[cpu]`; if you need the GPU version of the `jax`, please install it yourself.

 ## Usage